i-am-a-saw/Task_Tracker_Bot/README.md

 ## Task Tracker Bot

-This is a Telegram bot aimed to help you manage your duties effectively and comfortably! \n It is created with **telebot** library, using datetime, threading, and MongoDB as a database.\n You can test it via this [link](https://web.telegram.org/k/#@TTTaskTTTracker_bot) and write me in [Telegram](https://t.me/asfedoriako) if you have any suggestions or ideas!
+This is a Telegram bot aimed to help you manage your duties effectively and comfortably!\
+It is created with **telebot** library, using datetime, threading, and MongoDB as a database.\
+You can test it via this [link](https://web.telegram.org/k/#@TTTaskTTTracker_bot) and write me in [Telegram](https://t.me/asfedoriako) if you have any suggestions or ideas!

 ## Creating tasks